MicrosoftDocs/power-platform/power-platform/admin/get-help-support.md

 >   - If you have a non-Unified/Premier Support plan, please verify the plan is active.
 For support information, see [Community Forums](https://community.dynamics.com/f).

-### View solutions or enter a support request through the new support center
+## View solutions or create a support request

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) with your admin credentials.